Dodge Omni: Body

-Trim
+Trim levels

 In contrast to many Chrysler model lines, the Dodge Omni and Plymouth Horizon were largely sold across a single trim level.
 For 1981 and 1982, Chrysler introduced a "Miser" version; this lightly equipped version was developed to increase fuel economy, including an overdrive manual transmission.

 For 1984, the SE (Sport Edition) option was introduced, which consisted of two-tone exterior paint.
 From 1984 to 1986, the Carroll Shelby Omni GLH, GLH-T, and GLHS (see below) were high-performance turbocharged versions of the Omni hatchback.

-For 1987, the America edition of the Omni was introduced to compete with recent low-priced imports such as the Yugo and the Hyundai Excel.
-The price was dropped from $6,209 to $5,499, with "$684 of added equipment at no cost" according to Chrysler.
+For 1987, Dodge introduced the America trim level of the Omni to compete with recent low-priced imports such as the Yugo and the Hyundai Excel.
+To offer the vehicle as the lowest-price American-assembled subcompact, Chrysler reduced the exterior paint and interior color configurations, the number of options to two (air conditioning and a radio, three options if the California emissions package is included) and option packages to only two, while cutting the profit margin.
+Suppliers, United Auto Workers, Chrysler dealers, and had the State of Illinois also made concessions to lower the price of the car.
+Dodge was thus able to drop the MSRP from $6,209 to $5,499, with "$684 of added equipment at no cost" according to Chrysler.
 The break-even point of the Omni America was 170,000 cars.
-To offer the vehicle as the lowest-price American-assembled subcompact, Chrysler reduced the number of options to two (air conditioning and a radio, three options if the California emissions package is included), while cutting the profit margin.
-Suppliers, United Auto Workers, Chrysler dealers, and even the State of Illinois also made concessions to help lower the price of the car.